borja-glez/springify/README.md

 ### Use Springify as Maven dependency

-Add this to your pom.xml file to use the latest version of Springify (with all modules):
+Add this to your pom.xml file to use the latest version of Springify Repository:

 ```xml
 <dependency>